-First-year students (Fall 2014) must attend 12 colloquia in their time at Luther in order to complete a Biology major.
-These students, also, should fill out and promptly return to SHL 231 the colloquium reports if they want their attendance recorded.
+As of Fall 2014, all biology majors must attend 12 colloquia during their time at Luther in order to complete the requirements of the Biology major.
+These students should fill out and promptly return to SHL 231 the colloquium reports if they want their attendance recorded.